amosstorkey/virgintivocec/README.md

 I've built this originally for OSMC on a Pi2.
 Now (April 2016) testing for OSMC on a Pi3.
 Your mileage may vary for other platforms.

-Tested and works on OSMC November 2015 build through to July 2017 build.
+Tested and works on OSMC November 2015 build through to March 2018 build.